-- Do not attempt to operate the power seat switch with the throttle control lever depressed. - Do not attempt to raise or lower the seat while in motion! - Do not drive your scooter unless the power seat is fully retracted (in lowest position). - It is recommended that the scooter be driven only with the seat in the lowest position.
+- Do not attempt to raise or lower the seat while in motion! - Operate the power seat only on level ground. - Do not operate your scooter with the power seat elevated. - It is recommended that the scooter be driven only with the seat in the lowest position.